-MG Leonard's bestselling series include Beetle Boy and Adventures on Trains - and her new book, Twitch, takes us into the world of birds and bird spotting.
+MG Leonard's bestselling series include Beetle Boy and Adventures on Trains - and her new series, Twitch, takes us into the world of birds and bird watching.

 MG Leonard has a first class BA honors in English Literature, and a Masters in Shakespearean Studies from King's College University London.
 She is an experienced producer, director and actor, and has worked in theatre for over ten years, primarily at Shakespeare's Globe, The Royal Opera House, and as the Senior Digital Producer for The National Theatre.
 She currently lives in Brighton with her partner and two sons.